 The Education Bureau has accredited The Chinese University of Hong Kong to deliver the PFP Course in order to help participants to fulfil the second component of the CFP requirement.

-The Course will comprise 81 course hours, including 75 lecture hours, covering the six core areas of leadership with a number of compulsory assessment tasks, and 6 hours on the methodologies of conducting action research.
+The Course will comprise 81 course hours, including 75 lecture hours covering the six core areas of leadership with a number of compulsory assessment tasks and a 3-hour seminar on “Basic Law”, as well as 6 hours on the methodologies of conducting action research.
 Action research follow-up meetings will also be arranged to help participants to develop an Action Research Project which is to be included in the professional development portfolio.
 Participants will be given six months to engage in their action research projects in a school setting in order to apply what they have learned from the PFP Course.
-On top of the course hours, there will be a 3-hour seminar on “Basic Law”.

 The six core areas of leadership for the Course are as follows: